clintgeek/BaseGeek/DOCS/USER_API.md

 ### Cross-App Security
 - Tokens are validated for specific apps
 - App context is maintained in tokens
+- Only valid apps ('basegeek', 'notegeek', 'bujogeek') are accepted
-- Cross-app communication is secured
+- Cross-app communication is secured through window.postMessage

 ## Cross-App Communication
 The system uses a message-based system for cross-app communication: